Managing Your ZendPHP Install Using zendphpctl

 Updating the zendphpctl script (self-update)

-The 'self-update' command allows you to update the zendphpctl script to the latest version.
+The 'self-update' command lets you update the zendphpctl script to the latest version.

 Depending on where you have installed the script and the permissions you have assigned, this script might need to be run as root.